Emboldened Republicans to strike early on Keystone pipeline approval

 For industry, the delay in its approval has come to represent what they say is the Obama administration’s over-regulation and hindering of energy development.

-Energy markets have largely moved past Keystone, though, since alternative means are already on hand to move oil around the country.
+Energy markets have largely moved past Keystone, though, since alternatives means are already on hand to move oil around the country.

 For now, the pipeline’s proposed route through Nebraska is still entangled in a legal battle that could potentially drag on through 2015.